petergardfjall/garminexport/README.md

   `pip install -e git://github.com/petergardfjall/garminexport.git#egg=garminexport`

-or if you prefer to use a `requirements.txt` file, add the following line to your list of dependencies:
+If you prefer to use a `requirements.txt` file, add the following line to your list of dependencies:

-  `-e -e git://github.com/petergardfjall/garminexport.git#egg=garminexport`
+  `-e git://github.com/petergardfjall/garminexport.git#egg=garminexport`

 and run pip with you dependency file as input: